 We test the drinking water quality for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 to December 31, 2020 and may include earlier monitoring data.
+This report shows the results of our monitoring for the period of January 1 to December

+31, 2021 and may include data from earlier tests.